 Certified Master Gardener through the University of California Cooperative Extension, where he also earned a certificate in Sustainable Landscaping.
 Also holds a certificate in Permaculture Design.
 Was on the team that maintains Our Garden, a demonstration vegetable garden in Walnut Creek, California.
 Gives presentations on "Gardening and Mental Health."
 In October of 2010 he launched a Certificate in Ecotherapy at JFK University, the first of its kind in the world.
 Designed the curriculum for a Certificate in Ecotherapy and Sustainable Culture for The Graduate Institute in Connecticut.
 For the Powers of Place Initiative, co-wrote a curriculum for TerraPlaces, an online project to educate the public about how to explore the depths of one's locale.
 Is now designing a Certificate in Ecoresilience Leadership to be launched Fall 2014 at the California Institute of Integral Studies.

 The book Terrapsychology (2007) introduced a methodology for studying how the tangible details of a place--the terrain, ecology, infrastructure, history, and culture--recur in the psychology of people who inhabit that place.
 See also Rebearths: Conversations with a World Ensouled.
 Archetypal Mythology, a term derived from a class taught at John F. Kennedy University since 2005, has grown into the exploration of universal motifs coming back to life across myths and pantheons while transgressing the limits of Jungian interpretations of archetypes as purely human.
-The forthcoming book Pageantry of the Powers (Summer 2013) will develop this field of inquiry further.
+The forthcoming book Pageantry of the Powers (Fall 2013) will develop this field of inquiry further.
 Eradigmatics calls for further study of eradigms: huge collective worldviews containing archetypal motifs that cover entire historical periods, with Earthrise as the latest of these.
 Eradigms provide an organizing frame for the recentlly published Big History book The Spectacle of Ourselves: A Chronology of Key Events in World History from Big Bang to 2012.
 Mythic Activism involves the analysis of myths that emerge from contemporary events, discerning which work regressively and need retiring and which represent new culture-creating forces in human affairs.

 Terrapsychology: Reengaging the Soul of Place came out in 2007, Deep California in 2008, and he is co-editor with Linda Buzzell-Saltzman, MFT of Ecotherapy: Healing with Nature in Mind, Sierra Club's 2009 sequel to Ecopsychology: Restoring the Earth, Healing the Mind.
 2009 also saw publication of Storied Lives: Discovering and Deepening Your Personal Myth and The Tears of Llorona: A Californian Odyssey of Place, Myth, and Homecoming.
 In 2010 he published The Folly of Repetition and the Wisdom of Remembrance: 30 Crucial Neglected Lessons of History and edited the anthology Rebearths: Conversations with a World Ensouled.
 In 2011 he finished the Animate California Trilogy by publishing Ventral Depths and Edges, Peaks, and Vales.
 [All books available here at Amazon.com.]
 "This trilogy is the best thing I've ever written.
 It describes what comes of tracing the confluences between one's personal story with that of place: in my case that of my homeland, California, site of eerie alchemies and edgy motifs."